Khushi-739/Blockchain-Based-E-Ballot-System/README.md

 # Head over to http://127.0.0.1/admin to add the voterlists in 'Voter lists' table and the candidates in the 'Candidates' table.

-# Set the Voting Time in 'Vote auths' table(Create only one object and add the start and end time of voting).
+# Set the Ballot Time in 'Vote auths' table(Create only one object and add the start and end time of Ballot).

-# Now the project is ready for Voting!
+# Now the project is ready for Ballot!
 ```

 # Environment Variables